 According to Google Keyword Planner, up to 1000 searches monthly occur for planners in VT.
 Not all searches are precisely the same, but Google parses similar phrasing and figures out the relevant results.

 Now, if you’re an event planner in Vermont, you probably want Google to include you as a result.
 That’s owning the search.
 Owning the search means you’ve trained Google such that you’re going to consistently be a top result for the keywords that will connect a customer to you.

 When things go right, you’re happy because you got a solid lead.
 The searcher is satisfied because they found what they’re looking for.
 Google is pleased, too – their business relies on getting this right.

 The easiest way to reveal to Google who you are, and to show up for the searches you best fit, is a Google Business Profile account.
 It’s free, easy, and oddly kind of fun.

 It’s also a neat way to control your brand in search results.
 Consider Google Business Profile for event planners as a super-listing.
 You’re feeding your essential business details, information, reviews, and images directly to Google.
 So, yeah, it’s worth setting up.

 You’ll control how information about your business is shown on Google.
 While too many event planners do not claim their business, Google Reviews are critical.
 Google already has plenty of data about your business, and they offer it to you to manage in an easy to use dashboard.

-Setting Up Google My Business for your Event Planning Business
+Setting Up Google Business Profile for your Event Planning Business

 Sign up and claim your business

-Head on over to Google My Business to sign up.
+Head on over to Google Business Profile to sign up.